gurelbs/TFTP/readme.md

 - Files are broken into 512-byte blocks for transmission
 - Each data block is acknowledged by the receiver
 - Basic TFTP-like protocol with simplified operations

-## Phase 1 Limitations

-- No timeout management
-- No retransmission on packet loss
-- No security features
-- No file integrity verification
-- Limited error handling

-These features will be added in future phases of development.